zinzloun/gitlabCI/README.md

 ## Create project variable
 You need to create a SonarCloud account, then you must create an organization and  related project.
 Visit https://sonarcloud.io/projects to create both.
-We will need of these information (organization and project key) to configure the scan, plus of course the token.
+We will need of these information (organization and project key) to configure the scan properties, plus of course the token.
 To get a token for the pipe visit https://sonarcloud.io/account/security

 Once you get the token create a variable for the project in Gitlab.
 Go to Setting -> CI/CD, then expand Variables and add a new one, having the following set: